Backtesting Trading Strategies for Optimal Performance

 Choose the correct market/asset segmentation

-For example, cryptocurrency transactions may have greater risks than other transactions, but can provide higher returns, and vice versa.
+For example, cryptocurrency may have greater risks than other trade, but can provide higher returns, and vice versa.
 Therefore, choosing the appropriate market and asset class for trading is a crucial decision.

 Once you have decided on the niche markets to invest in, you need to start trying to find some information about them.